Learning How to Rest

 Reflective journaling: writing about your hopes, dreams, and visions for the future can shift you from a stagnant mindset to one that's more intuitive and imaginative, facilitating a stronger connection with your inner self.

-Visioning or yoga nidra; use mind's power and creativity through these practices can help establish new thought patterns, set meaningful intentions, and create a profound connection with your deeper self.
+Visioning or yoga nidra; using your mind's power and creativity through these practices can help establish new thought patterns, set meaningful intentions, and create a profound connection with your deeper self.

-Spiritual practices; Chanting, yoga, drumming, qi gong, praying, attending a sound bath, even walking in a beautiful place in nature are all powerful ways to explore and deepen your spiritual connection.
+Spiritual practices; Chanting, yoga, drumming, qi gong, praying, attending a sound bath or day retreat, and even walking in a beautiful place in nature are all powerful ways to explore and deepen your spiritual connection.

 Breathwork; Sometimes 5-10 minutes of conscious and mindful breathing is enough to feel like you’ve hit the reset button.
 You can find breathing techniques and other spiritual practices within my journal here.